Huxpro/huxpro.github.io/README.md

 So, just edit `_config.yml`, find `highlighter: pygments`, change it to `highlighter: rouge` and the warning will be gone.

-For other circumstance, check out existing issues or create a new one!
+For other circumstances, check out existing issues or create a new one!

 ## License